 These include red eyes, warm ears, a warm and dry nose, shivering, coughing, panting, vomiting and loss of appetite.

-Take his temperature
+Take their temperature

 The only surefire way to know whether your dog is sick is to get out the thermometer.
 Use an ear or rectal thermometer made especially for dogs.